klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ### Smart Contract <a id="smart-contract"></a>

 The `Contract` class in `caver.contract` package makes it easy to interact with smart contracts on Klaytn.
-All functions of a smart contract automatically converted and stored insind `contract` instance, when its low-level ABI is given.
-This allows you to interact with a smart contracts like you handle `contract` instance.
+All functions of a smart contract automatically converted and stored inside `contract` instance, when its low-level ABI is given.
+This allows you to interact with a smart contract like you handle a `contract` instance in Java.

 We begin our explanation of dealing with a smart contract in Java by writing a simple solidity example code below.
 Create a 'test.sol' file and write down the example below.